actris-scc/ELDAmwl/docs/contributing/modularity/example_SignalSlope.rst

 The function :meth:`ELDAmwl.database.db_functions.read_extinction_algorithm`
-reads the class name of the :class:`ELDAmwl.factory.BaseOperation` to be used for the actual product from the SCC database.
+reads the class name of the :class:`ELDAmwl.bases.factory.BaseOperation` to be used for the actual product from the SCC database.

-The two available BaseOperation classes (:class:`ELDAmwl.extinction_factories.WeightedLinearFit` and :class:`ELDAmwl.extinction_factories.NonWeightedLinearFit`) are implemented as follows:
+The two available BaseOperation classes (:class:`ELDAmwl.extinction.tools.operation.WeightedLinearFit` and :class:`ELDAmwl.extinction.tools.operation.NonWeightedLinearFit`) are implemented as follows:

 .. code:: python

-    from ELDAmwl.factory import BaseOperation
+    from ELDAmwl.bases.factory import BaseOperation

     class WeightedLinearFit(BaseOperation):